Liefkenshoek Rail Link, Belgium

 The two tunnels, running parallel to each other, have an internal diameter of 7.3m.
 They have 13 cross passages and eight evacuation shafts at distances of about 300m.

-Five cross passages will be built at 250m gap below the Schelde river.
-The tunnels will have fire-protection and smoke-control systems.
+Five cross passages were built at a 250m gap below the Schelde River.
+The tunnels have fire-protection and smoke-control systems.

-The project also includes the construction of two culverts, four road crossings and an aqueduct.
-Three noise buffers, noise screens and a compensation area will also be built to integrate the railway infrastructure with the surroundings.
+The project also included the construction of two culverts, four road crossings and an aqueduct.
+Three noise buffers, noise screens and a compensation area were also built to integrate the railway infrastructure with the surroundings.

 Tunnel construction

 The critical phases of tunnelling were boring underwater of channel dock B1-B2 and Scheldt.
-A 2m thick concrete plate had to be installed in the channel dock above a deposition of 30,000m³ concrete.
+A 2m thick concrete plate was installed in the channel dock above a deposition of 30,000m³ concrete.

 The installation was completed using floating pontoons and divers.
 The entire tunnel boring was completed using computer and laser technology.